jrzaurin/pytorch-widedeep/README.md

   <img width="600" src="docs/figures/architecture_2.png">
 </p>

-Architecture 2 combines the `Wide` one-hot encoded features with the Deep components of the model connected to the output neuron(s), after the different Deep components have been themselves combined through a FC-Head (that I refer as `deephead`).
+Architecture 2 combines the `Wide`, Linear model with the Deep components of the model connected to the output neuron(s), after the different Deep components have been themselves combined through a FC-Head (that I refer as `deephead`).

 In math terms, and following the notation in the [paper](https://arxiv.org/abs/1606.07792), Architecture 2 can be formulated